-Popular city fairgrounds and parks are filled with old-timers, lovers and families enjoying an evening out or a cheap cozy afternoon.
+Popular city fairgrounds and parks are filled with old-timers, lovers, and families enjoying an evening out or a cheap cozy afternoon.
 In Europe, the heavily taxed citizens get to enjoy some of the most beautiful athletic facilities.
 For instance, check out the public swimming pools – called “Leisure Centres”; in Denmark, visit amusement parks like Tivoli Gardens; and Disneyland, the Paris edition, is a great place to visit.

 Go to Church in Europe

 Regular churchgoers seldom consider attending a European worship service.
 However, any church is open to travelers.
-Spending an hour in a European small-town church will provide you with an indescribable peek into the local living community, especially when you join in the cookies and coffee afterwards.
+Spending an hour in a European small-town church will provide you with an indescribable peek into the local living community, especially when you join in the cookies and coffee afterward.

 Support a Team